activeadmin/activeadmin/docs/12-arbre-components.md

 #### Simple Columns

-To create simple columnns, use the `columns` method.
+To create simple columns, use the `columns` method.
 Within the block, call the #column method to create a new column.

 ```ruby